ChrisPenner/ChrisPenner.github.io/site/posts/lens-regex.md

 Now for the fun stuff; we can **mutate** a match in-place!

-Let's reverse all ov our matches:
+Let's reverse all of our matches:

 ```haskell
 >>> over (regex [rx|\br\w*|] . match) T.reverse txt